-- 1. May serve as a general assistant to the Section Emergency Coordinator, or as a specialist.
+May serve as a general assistant to the Section Emergency Coordinator, or as a specialist.
 That is, the ASEC may assist the Section Emergency Coordinator with general leadership matters as the Section Emergency Coordinator's alternate, or the ASEC may be assigned to handle a specific important function that does not fall within the scope of the duties of the Section Emergency Coordinator's other assistants.
-The ASEC will act as the SEC in his or her absence, or in emergency response operations to maintain continuity of leadership when 24-hour activity requires multiple shifts. - 2.
-At the Section Manager's discretion, the ASEC may be designated as the recommended successor to the incumbent Section Emergency Coordinator in case the Section Emergency Coordinator resigns or is otherwise unable to finish the term of office. - 3.
-Should be familiar with the Official Appointment Description for the ARRL Section Emergency Coordinator, which contains the fundamental responsibilities of the SEC. - 4.
-Actively manage group personnel, schedule events and generate activities reports with SEC, the SM and ARRL Headquarters.
-Provide timely reporting of emergency and public safety communications rendered in the Section for potential inclusion in ARRL media relations activities.
+An ASEC may act as the SEC in the latter's absence or in emergency response operations to maintain continuity of leadership when 24-hour activity requires multiple shifts.

+- At the Section Manager's discretion, the ASEC may be designated as the recommended successor to the incumbent Section Emergency Coordinator in case the Section Emergency Coordinator resigns or is otherwise unable to finish the term of office. - Should be familiar with the Official Appointment Description for the ARRL Section Emergency Coordinator, which contains the fundamental responsibilities of the SEC.